anthonyharold67/template-typescript-tailwindcss/README.md

 This is the official TypeScript and Tailwindcss template for [Create React App](https://github.com/facebook/create-react-app).

-To use this template, add `--template @anthonyharold/template` when creating a new app.
+To use this template, add `--template @anthonyharold` when creating a new app.

 For example: